-Whether you consider yourself a wine connoisseur, a cocktail aficionado, or just enjoy a glass (or two), Covent Garden offers the best spots in central London, overflowing with hideaways to spend date night or an evening catching up with old friends.
+Whether you consider yourself a wine connoisseur, a cocktail aficionado, or just enjoy a glass (or two), Covent Garden offers the best bars in central London, overflowing with hideaways to spend date night or an evening catching up with old friends.
 Live life like Cora Pearl on Henrietta Street, discover Frenchie’s seasonal cocktails or get experimental with mixologists at Henrietta.

 The long-awaited opening of SUSHISAMBA in late 2018 was one for ages, Brazil had arrived at Covent Garden in true samba style.
 Walking into the decadent restaurant above the Market Building in an Instagram picture waiting to happen with an incredible painted staircase making way to an urban jungle wrapped around jewel toned seating.